 Just under 90 people from across and outside the University joined us to celebrate researchers who have used open practices to make their research more accessible, transparent or reproducible.
 We had a superb set of researchers to celebrate, and heard four excellent presentations providing insights into a diverse range of Open Research experiences.
 Summaries of presentations and the Award Panel’s assessment are provided below, and slides from all speakers are available for download.
-A recording of the event will be made available shortly.
+A recording of the event can be found here.

 We were also privileged to welcome our keynote speaker Sarah de Rijcke, Professor in Science, Technology, and Innovation Studies and Scientific Director at the Centre for Science and Technology Studies (CWTS), Leiden University.
 Professor de Rijcke is co-author of the Leiden Manifesto for Research Metrics and the UNESCO Recommendation on Open Science.
 Sarah discussed the impoverishment of research when it is governed by a narrow range of value criteria and assessment indicators.
 The San Francisco Declaration on Research Assessment (DORA), the Leiden Manifesto, the pioneering work of the Research on Research Institute (RoRI), and the UNESCO Recommendation on Open Science are all signposts to a more equitable, inclusive, collaborative and transparent research culture built on open foundations.
 Key to reforming research culture is the implementation of assessment and evaluation systems that are aligned to Open Research principles and that reward accessibility, transparency and reproducibility.